DataShades/ckanext-files/docs/usage/multi-storage.md

 ckanext.files.storage.default.create_path = true
 ```

-The `default` storage is special. ckanext-files use it by default, as name
+The `default` storage is special. ckanext-files uses it _by default_, as name
 suggests.
 If you remove configuration for the `default` storage and try to
 create a file, you'll see the following error: